rakhikhinder/book-review-frontend/README.md

-* Teal (#095847): This is the main color of the website, used for the navigation bar, primary buttons, and background accents.
+* Sherwood Green (#03482d): This is the main color of the website, used for the navigation bar, primary buttons, and background accents.
 It evokes feelings of trust, sophistication, and calmness.

-* Yellow/Gold (#FFD700): Used for accent elements like call-to-action buttons (e.g., "Buy Now"), rating stars, and hover effects.
+* Bright blue (#3671FC): Used for accent elements like call-to-action buttons (e.g., "Buy Now"), rating stars, and hover effects.
 This bright color adds a touch of vibrancy and draws attention to important actions.

-* Dark Blue (#003366): This color is used for footer backgrounds and secondary buttons, providing depth and contrast against lighter colors, ensuring readability and visual hierarchy.
+* Dimgrey (#555954): This color is used for footer backgrounds and secondary buttons, providing depth and contrast against lighter colors, ensuring readability and visual hierarchy.

 ### Typography